TufanKesertoFun/AggregationServerConsistencyLamportClocksDistributedSystems/README.md

 ---

 ## 🧭 Overview

-This project implements a **distributed weather aggregation system** that ensures **causal consistency** using **Lamport logical clocks**.
+In this project 87 percent code coverage is achieved.
+It can be seen target/site/jacoco/index.html This project implements a **distributed weather aggregation system** that ensures **causal consistency** using **Lamport logical clocks**.
 The system is composed of three main components: